pnuehrenberg/vassi/docs/source/5_feature_extraction.rst

 Manual feature calculation
 --------------------------

 Each timestamp that both animals are present is considered a sample.
-For each sample, we can extract features such as distances, angles, or speed.
-We can do this manually by using the feature functions defined in the :code:`automated_scoring.features` module:
+For each sample, we can extract features such as :func:`~automated_scoring.features.features.keypoint_distances`, :func:`~automated_scoring.features.features.posture_angles`, or :func:`~automated_scoring.features.temporal_features.speed`.
+We can do this manually by using the feature functions defined in the :mod:`~automated_scoring.features` module:

 .. hint ::
-    All feature functions return a numpy array containing the computed features.
+    All feature functions return a :class:`~numpy.ndarray` containing the computed features.
 The shape depends on the number of postural elements and whether the feature should be computed :code:`element_wise` with regard to these elements.
-    All feature functions have an additional :code:`flat` parameter, if specified, the features will be returned as an array with shape (n_samples, n_features).
+    All feature functions have an additional :code:`flat` parameter, if specified, the features will be returned as an :class:`~numpy.ndarray` with shape :code:`(n_samples, n_features)`.

 .. jupyter-execute ::